malikhan-dev/zenql/README.md

 ```
 ---

-CollectChan(size) returns a new type name CollectStream.
+CollectChan(size) returns a new type named CollectStream.

 ``` go